 As a general contractor using TradeTapp, you can push backlog data from your enterprise resource planning (ERP) or accounting system to TradeTapp so you can automatically update your vendor’s internal backlog.

-The vendor backlog amount will be displayed in your TradeTapp account both on the vendor profile, and on the vendor grid.
+The vendor backlog amount will be displayed in your TradeTapp account both on the vendor profile, and on the Invitations dashboard.
 This means you can easily track against the vendor's internal limits.

-To send your public SSH key to TradeTapp
+1. Send your public SSH key to TradeTapp Support

 Your public SSH key allows you to establish secure connections between remote networks.